mattneary/TeXode/README.md

 TeXode
 ======
 TeXode renders Markdown as LaTeX.
 Full documents and books can be rendered, or merely the code blocks, allowing you to forgo syntax highlighting in favor of MathJax-powered LaTeX blocks.
+Once LaTeX is produced, you will need to render the file with a LaTeX installation.
+This can then be converted to bear pdfs, amongst other formats.
+Alternatively, if you built only the code blocks, you can simply embed MathJax in a page rendering your Markdown as HTML.

 Installation
 ------------